fieldsend/multi_class_ROC/README.md

 Codebase for 2006 Multi-class ROC paper

-The reporsitory is a collection of Matlab file associated with the paper:
+The repository is a collection of Matlab file associated with the paper:

 Everson RM, Fieldsend JE.
 (2006) Multi-class ROC analysis from a multi-objective optimisation perspective, Pattern Recognition Letters, volume 27, no. 8, pages 918-927.